Skip to main content

 ssh-copy-id -i ~/.ssh/id_prod_server.pub username@server_ip

-# Manual method if ssh-copy-id isn't available
+# If ssh-copy-id isn't available

 cat ~/.ssh/id_prod_server.pub | ssh username@server_ip "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"